dng296/Seattle-Airbnb-EDA/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-The original data source is from Airbnb [here](http://insideairbnb.com/seattle/) The dataset I used can be found on Kaggle via this [link](https://www.kaggle.com/airbnb/seattle)
+The original data source is from Airbnb [here](http://insideairbnb.com/seattle/) and the dataset I used can be found on Kaggle via this [link](https://www.kaggle.com/airbnb/seattle)